osu-bsli/flight-software-2023-2024/docs/pinassignments.md

 - USART6 + SPI4 + the SPI4_NSS pin (we may configure it as a gpio output instead, apparently it may be more reliable)

 ### Inter-board communication
-- FDCAN2
+- FDCAN2 (NO)
+- UART?

 ### Airbrakes
-- driver pins:
+- stepper motor driver:
-  - (TBD)
+  - 8 gpio outputs
-- motor encoder pins:
+- stepper motor encoder:
   - I2C4

 ### Ematch continuity testing